-Course Code: P17MBA 24 Credit Pattern: L: T: P:H = 4:0:0 :4 CIE: 50 Marks, SEE: 50 Marks
+Course Code: P18MBA 24 CIE: 50 Marks Credit Pattern: L: T: P = 3:0:0 = 3

+SEE: 50 Marks

+No. of Hours per Week: 4

-- ✓ To make students understand the importance of Research in today's corporate world. - ✓ To create awareness about various Research Methodology and its Techniques available. - ✓ To create awareness about role of Researcher and his contributions in research work - ✓ To make students understand Role of Computers/Social science software contributions. .
+- 1. To make students understand the importance of Research in today's corporate world. - 2.
+To create awareness about various Research Methodology and its Techniques available. - 3.
+To create awareness about role of Researcher and his contributions in research work - 4.
+To make students understand Role of Computers/Social science software contributions. - 5.
+The Student will be capable of understanding how creativity and innovative Techniques help to find a solution to problems.